Aemulus-XR/AMXR_Report/tools/README.md

 # Build and Packaging Tools

-This directory contains automation scripts for building and packaging the Aemulus XR Reporting application.
+This directory contains automation scripts for building and packaging the AemulusConnect Application.

 ## Table of Contents